jacob-8/poly-tutor/README.md

 ## Roadmap

-- Kitbook
+- refactor app into frontend folder
 - All tests running in CI
+- Use GPT3.5 to clean up transcripts into sentences
-- Add initial features to homepage
+- Add ability to listen to YouTube in chunks with translation
-- Identify whether user is learning English or Mandarin, store in user metadata
 - Save user known words
 - Save user seen words
+- Store users learning language in metadata so when they log in on a 2nd device, it remembers (low priority because browser default language will most likely predict the language they know well, and thus the language they want to learn)